bbc/dsrp_bbcavs10k_distribution/README.md

 Due to the nature of these transport streams originating as broadcasts in the UK, there are some nuances in the video encoding which should be handled transparently by most video decoders but, if unexpected results occur, it is worth noting:
 + The video may be encoded as a mix of interlace and progressive (50i and 25p) within the same video stream.
 The switch between interlace and progressive encoding will happen on a GOP boundary. (https://www.bbc.co.uk/blogs/researchanddevelopment/2011/04/software-upgrade-for-bbc-hd-on.shtml)
-+ GOPs may be variable length (TODO: Ref blog post about variable length GOPs here)
++ GOPs are variable length.

 ### Primary Audio and Audio Description
 Content will contain a single primary audio track or, in the majority of examples, two audio tracks comprising of the primary audio and an audio description track.
 If present in the PMT, the audio description track is always present, *even if the programme does not contain any audio description*.